-Revenues and costs related to construction activities are accounted by the percentage of completion method.
+Revenues and costs related to construction activities performed by A-Evangelista S.A., controlled company, are accounted by the percentage of completion method.
 When adjustments in contract values or estimated costs are determined, any change from prior estimates is reflected in earnings in the current period.
 Anticipated losses on contracts in progress are expensed as soon as they become evident.